 This human instinct to reach out in praise or lament or supplication or confession to the divine does not take place only in church, guided by liturgy and pastors.
 It isn’t limited to early morning devotions, in that serene space before silence gives way to the day.
 It isn’t strictly the domain of dinner tables, where families gather to recite familiar words (“God is great, God is good . . .”). and it isn’t an instinct shared only by Christians.
 Prayer can be expressed by anyone and can take place everywhere.
 Even in movie theaters.
 (7)

-Through picture and sound, blocking and set, filmmakers offer up prayers and invite us not only to listen in, but to pray along—to respond in kind, with whatever words or medium or action we feel prompted to use.
+Through picture and sound, filmmakers offer up prayers and invite us not only to listen in, but to pray along—to respond in kind, with whatever words or medium or action we feel prompted to use.
 Therefore, rather than regarding movies as time spent apart from God or a distraction from more important things, we would do well, Larsen suggests, to let them enrich our awareness of the world’s beauty and suffering and, consequently, guide us into prayer.

 Larsen covers diverse genres and styles spanning from the silent era through today, including a mix of popular classics and lesser known gems.
 Below are just three I’ve added to my watch list since reading Movies Are Prayers.